MooreRachel/The-Tech-Academy-Course-Work/README.md

 # The-Tech-Academy-Course-Work
-These are drills that i completed while attending The Tech Academy
+These are drills that I completed while attending The Tech Academy